cosmos/cosmos-sdk/docs/core/proto-docs.md

 <a name="cosmos.staking.v1beta1.MsgEditValidator"></a>

 ### MsgEditValidator
-MsgEditValidator defines a Cosmos SDK message for editing an existing validator.
+MsgEditValidator defines a SDK message for editing an existing validator.

 | Field | Type | Label | Description |